Extracting Equations of Motion from Superconducting Circuits: Related Work

-Finally, a complementary approach to circuit analysis considers the charge in a loop, as opposed to flux variables \cite{Ulrich_Hassler_2016}.
-However, previous and proposed experiments pertaining to thermodynamic and momentum computing \cite{Ray_Crutchfield_2022, Saira_Matheny_2020, Han_Lapointe_Lukens_1989} revealed that tuning external fluxes provides a convenient circuit control method.
+Finally, a complementary approach to JJ circuit analysis considers the charge in a loop \cite{Ulrich_Hassler_2016}, as opposed to the magnetic flux.
+However, previous works \cite{Ray_Crutchfield_2022, Saira_Matheny_2020} revealed that varying magnetic flux provides a convenient circuit control method.
 Consequently, this grounds the following in a flux-focused interpretation of circuit behavior.
 A generalized approach to the techniques implemented in Ref. \cite{You_Sauls_Koch_2019} considers arbitrary circuit geometries and electromagnetic fields to construct a Hamiltonian \cite{Riwar_DiVincenzo_2022}.
-That said, analytical complications that arise in this kind of first-principle method preclude rapidly characterizing alternative circuit designs.
-Our approach avoids these pitfalls.
+That said, analytical complications arising from this first-principles framework preclude rapidly and directly characterizing candidate circuit designs.
+The following circumvents such difficulties.